fr3632ho/Various/src/medium/README.md

 2. [Virtual Friends(https://github.com/fr3632ho/various/blob/master/src/medium/virtual_friends.py) (*virtual_friends.py*), link to problem [statement](https://open.kattis.com/problems/virtualfriends)

 More use of the Union Find data structure, just a little simpler since the time constraints are not as harsh.
-Basically a modified version of the original Union Find problem.
+Basically a modified version of the problem given above.

+3. [Tarjans Algorithm for strongly connected components], [link](https://github.com/fr3632ho/various/blob/master/src/medium/tarjanSCC.py)

+Done more for the sake of learning the procedure of the algorithm and not as a correct implementation.
+Not tested.